-The school photographer comes to Forest Hills in September.
+The school photographer comes to Forest Hills early in the school year.
 Watch the calendar for the exact date.
 Parents may order packages in advance.

 Parent Teacher Association (PTA)

 The PTA (Parent Teacher Association) came about as a collaborative effort of the Forest Hills staff and parents in the Spring of 2018.
 This group, formerly known as CLASS, responded to the needs of the school and the desire of the parents and teachers to have such an organization.